falconry/falcon/README.md

 The docstrings in the Falcon code base are quite extensive, and we recommend keeping a REPL running while learning the framework so that you can query the various modules and classes as you have questions.

-You can also check out [Zaqar's WSGI driver](https://github.com/openstack/zaqar/tree/master/zaqar/queues/transport/wsgi) to get a feel for how you might leverage Falcon in building a REST API.

 The Falcon community maintains a mailing list that you can use to share your ideas and ask questions about the framework.
 We use the appropriately minimalistic [Librelist](http://librelist.com/) to host the discussions.